sindre430/tdt4237-public/README.md

 12. Go to http://localhost:80 in your web browser and enjoy.

-You may try using another web server software, but the Pokedex AS application is a bit picky with server software configuration.
+NOTICE: You may try using another web server software, but the Pokedex AS application is a bit picky with server software configuration.
 The $_GET variable needs to be populated with the URL string, so that when you enter `http://localhost/thisIsAURLString`, `var_dump($_GET);` must return `array(1) { ["url"]=> string(16) "thisIsAURLString" }`.
 XAMPP Apache behaves like this by default, so it's practical and easy to use.